Topological field theory on r-spin surfaces and the Arf invariant: r -spin TFT computing the Arf-invariant

 \begin{definition}[{\cite[Sec.\,2.4]{Randal:2014rs}} and {\cite[Sec.\,5]{Geiges:2012rs}}] Let $r \ge 0$ be even.
 The \textsl{$r$-spin Arf-invariant} of the $r$-spin surface $\Sigma_{g,b}$ is

 \end{definition} Notice that for $r$ even, $r$-spin structures naturally factorise through $2$-spin structures.
-Therefore it makes sense to talk about the Arf-invariant of them, which was introduced for 2-spin structures \cite{Johnson:1980arf}. $\Arf(\Sigma_{g,b})$ is invariant under the action of the mapping class group of $\Sigma_{g,b}$, which has been proven in \cite[Prop.\,2.8]{Randal:2014rs} and \cite[Lem.\,7]{Geiges:2012rs}.
+Therefore it makes sense to talk about the Arf-invariant of them, which was introduced for 2-spin structures \cite{Johnson:1980arf}.
+A related description of $r$-spin structures and of their Arf-invariant is given in \cite[Def.\,5.1]{Natanzon:2004harf} in terms of so called $r$-Arf functions, and in \cite[Sec.\,3.1]{Salter:2017mon} using the language of winding number functions of \cite{Humphries:1989wn}, both akin to the $\zeta(-)$ from above

+$\Arf(\Sigma_{g,b})$ is invariant under the action of the mapping class group of $\Sigma_{g,b}$, which has been proven in \cite[Prop.\,2.8]{Randal:2014rs} and \cite[Lem.\,7]{Geiges:2012rs}.
 We provide a different proof of this result in the corollary to the following theorem.

-\begin{theorem} The TFT $Z_{\Cl}$ computes the $r$-spin Arf-invariant:
+\begin{theorem} The TFT $\funZ_{\Cl}$ computes the $r$-spin Arf-invariant:

 \end{theorem}